-Let's face it.
-Boujee toasts are so in right now.
+Let's face it, boujee toasts are so in right now.
 But, this isn't your typical smashed avocado toast recipe.
-We're taking things to another level with our savoury mushroom hummus toast.
+We're taking things to another level with this savory mushroom hummus toast!

 With the huge amounts of sweet breakfast ideas out there, the savoury ones are sometimes forgotten about.
 Because remember, there are serious risks to going savoury.

 What happens if you don't like it, and now you've missed out on those banana waffles or chocolate chip pancakes you knew would be delicious.
 We totally get it.

 But, we are here to save your day with this mushroom hummus toast.
 It's quick, hearty, and full of awesome flavor.
 We promise you'll have no regrets.

 🍲 Key ingredients

 - Mushrooms: these lend a savoury flavor and meaty texture, which makes the meal feel more complete.
 There are currently over 10,000 types of mushrooms, so you'd probably never run out of variations.
 Not sure how many of those are poisonous though, so we went with brown from Costco to be safe.